input-output-hk/plutus-pioneer-program/code/week01/README.md

 Instead of having just one condition, namely that the appropriate signature is present in the transaction, we replace this with arbitrary logic.
 This is where Plutus comes in.

-Instead of just having an address that corresponds to a public key that can be verified by a signature that is added to the transaction, we have more general logic, not based on public keys or the hashes of public keys, but instead arbitray logic which decides under which conditions a particular UTxO can be spent by particular transaction.
+Instead of just having an address that corresponds to a public key that can be verified by a signature that is added to the transaction, we have more general logic, not based on public keys or the hashes of public keys, but instead arbitrary logic which decides under which conditions a particular UTxO can be spent by particular transaction.

 The input will justify that it is allowed to consume this output with some arbitrary piece of logic that is called the Redeemer.